pasqal-io/qubo-solver/docs/content/driveshaping/adiabatic.md

 ## Adiabatic Drive Shaper

-`AdiabaticDriveShaper` is a class for implementing a standard adiabatic pulse shaping method.
+`AdiabaticDriveShaper` is a class for implementing a standard adiabatic drive shaping method.
 It creates an `InterpolatedWaveform` drive for solving a `QUBOInstance` using adiabatic quantum evolution, There are no parameters to be customized.

 ### How it works:
 - Creates a normalized weights list for the later application of Detuning Map Modulator (DMM).